amiluv/alx-backend-javascript/README.md

-Backend javascript codes are maintained in this repo
+This repository contains backend javascript codes for manipilating unit tests